SZU-MIN-Wu/dsp/lessons/command_line/command_line_lecture.md

 > Let's save the output of the `curl` command to a file called `data.txt`.
 How would we do that?
+>> add">" and a file name after the curl commend to creat a new file.

 Now that we have the data file, let's learn how to manipulate files.